Sunday, July 12, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 • MoCA: Likely half-duplex, depending on the standard, but with comparable speed and reliability to network cables of the same port grade.

-Wi-Fi is super convenient, but it’s only relevant when operating on top of a reliable and speedy wired connection via network cables.
-Within a reasonable distance, Wi-Fi is much better than Powerline.
+Wi-Fi is super convenient, but it’s only relevant when operating over a reliable, fast wired uplink.
+At reasonable distances, Wi-Fi is much better than Powerline.

-That said, get your home wired, and then pick any of those mentioned above.
+That said, the best bet is to get your home wired, then pick any of the ones mentioned above.

 Share what you just read!